rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Little children, keep yourselves from idols.
 Amen.

 The Mosaic law rightly forbids man-made graven images, "molten gods" such as the golden calf -- which was a near universal practice in the ancient world.
-Christ elevated this prohibition to anything outside of Himself, fulfilling the greatest commandment to love God with all your heart, mind, and soul.
+Christ elevated this prohibition to anything outside of Himself, towards the greatest commandment to love God with all your heart, mind, and soul.
 We are to worship the one true God, whose word became flesh, the only begotten Son of God.

 Christ is the image and also the sacrifice -- no molten idol can contain the Son of God -- but man was made in the image and likeness of God, thus the living God became a living icon (a man without sin), who is the sacrifice for our salvation.